dusan02/et_new/README.md

 ### Prerequisites

 - Node.js 20.x or higher
-- PostgreSQL 16.x or higher
-- Redis 7.x or higher
 - API keys for Polygon.io and Finnhub
+- SQLite (included with Node.js) or PostgreSQL for production

 ### Installation